Michigan Technological University

 • Avoid academic or technical jargon.

 • If you don’t understand a question, or you don’t have an answer, say so.
+Offer to get back to them with an answer.

-• Avoid saying things "off the record."
+• Avoid saying anything "off the record."

 Tips for Broadcast Media